Paul John Knowles: Capture

-On the morning of November 16, Florida Highway Patrol Trooper Charles Eugene Campbell (35) recognized the stolen car near Perry, Florida.
-Knowles was able to wrestle the officer's pistol away from him and, taking Campbell hostage, drove away in the patrol car.
-Knowles used the police siren to stop a 29-year-old motorist named James Meyer, putting both hostages in Meyer's car.

-Knowles took the two men into a wooded area in Pulaski County, Georgia and handcuffed them to a tree before shooting each of them in the head at close range.
-Shortly thereafter, Knowles crashed the car through a police roadblock in Henry County, Georgia, escaping the vehicle on foot and firing shots at the pursuing officers.
-Knowles was shot in the foot by Chief Detective Philip S. Howard during his escape and Officer Jerry Key was injured when Knowles' stolen car crashed into his patrol car.
-A chaotic footrace ensued, with Knowles pursued by dogs, law enforcement officers from several agencies, and helicopters.

-Knowles was cornered on November 17 by 27-year-old Vietnam War Veteran and hospital maintenance worker David Clark, a civilian armed with a shotgun.
-Henry County investigators Paul Robbins and Billy Payne arrived on the scene, arresting and handcuffing Knowles.
-Knowles was outside of the perimeter established for the manhunt and would have escaped if not for the actions of the local citizens.
+Shortly after murdering Campbell and Meyer, Knowles became involved in a car chase with Henry County Sheriff's Deputy Charles Hancock.
+He eventually crashed the car through a police roadblock in Henry County, Georgia and Officer Jerry Key was injured when Knowles' stolen car crashed into his patrol car.
+Knowles escaped the vehicle on foot, firing several shots at the pursuing officers.
+A lengthy and chaotic foot chase ensued, with Knowles pursued by dogs, law enforcement officers from several agencies, and helicopters.
+Knowles was shot in the foot by Chief Detective Philip Howard during the foot chase, before finally being cornered on November 17, 1974, by David Clark, a 27-year-old Vietnam War veteran and hospital maintenance worker.
+Clark, who happened to be out hunting with a shotgun at the time, held Knowles at gunpoint until Henry County investigators Paul Robbins and Billy Payne arrived on the scene.
+Robbins and Payne arrested and handcuffed Knowles, who was outside of the perimeter established for the formal manhunt and might well have escaped if not for Clark's intervention.

 Death

 On December 18, 1974, Sheriff Earl Lee and Agent Ronnie Angel from the Georgia Bureau of Investigation were traveling down Interstate 20 with Knowles, who was handcuffed in the back seat.
-Their destination was Henry County, Georgia, where Knowles had, per a Georgia GBI press release, admitted to dumping a handgun he had taken from Florida State Trooper Charles Eugene Campbell, after killing him with it.

-The GBI reported, "Knowles grabbed Lee's handgun, discharging it through the holster in the process and while Lee was struggling with Knowles and attempting to keep control of the vehicle, Angel fired three shots into Knowles' chest, killing him instantly".
+Their destination was Henry County, Georgia, where Knowles had, per a Georgia Bureau of Investigation press release, admitted to dumping a handgun he had taken from Florida State Trooper Charles Eugene Campbell, after killing him with it.
+The Georgia Bureau of Investigation reported, "Knowles grabbed Lee's handgun, discharging it through the holster in the process and while Lee was struggling with Knowles and attempting to keep control of the vehicle, Angel fired three shots into Knowles' chest, killing him instantly."